tiayyba/CYT180_Lab7/index.md

 Having clean and well‑prepared data will make the modeling process in Lab 8 far more effective and meaningful.

 ## Submission Instructions
-- Record a 3 minutes video where you show your notebook and explain your preprocessing and EDA verbally.
+- Record a 3-minutes video where you show your notebook and explain your preprocessing and EDA verbally.
 - The video must include these four checkpoints in order:
 - **Checkpoint A — Dataset Loading and Initial Inspection: Section 1 – Section 2 (≤ 30 seconds)**
-  -Show how you imported the required libraries, loaded the dataset, and used commands like `df.head()`, `df.info()`, and `df.isnull().sum()` to confirm the structure and identify any missing values.
+  - Show how you imported the required libraries, loaded the dataset, and used commands like `df.head()`, `df.info()`, and `df.isnull().sum()` to confirm the structure and identify any missing values.
 - **Checkpoint B — Descriptive Statistics and Outlier Visualization: Section 3 – Section 4  (≤ 60 seconds)**
   - Explain how you generated summary statistics with `df.describe()` and used boxplots to visually detect potential outliers.
 Briefly describe what patterns or anomalies you observed
 - **Checkpoint C — Correlation Analysis and Class Distribution: Section 5 – Section 6 (≤ 45 seconds)**